chrisspencer1013/NHacks_Android/README.md

 We can use the logical or `||` in this case where one or the other might be true.

-Here is a much better and more maintainable piece of code that does the same thing:
+Here is a much better and more maintainable piece of code that accomplishes the same thing.
+This is what was meant earlier by "keep logic tight":

 ```java
         else if ((userChoice == "Paper" && computerChoice == "Rock")